 Trimester means 3 months.
-A normal pregnancy is around 9 months, and has 3 trimesters.
+A normal pregnancy is around 9 months and has 3 trimesters.

 In your second trimester, you will have a prenatal visit every month.
 The visits may be quick, but they are still important.
-It is okay to bring your partner or labor coach with you.
+It is OK to bring your partner or labor coach with you.

 During your visits, your doctor or midwife will:

 - Measure your abdomen to see if your baby is growing as expected.

 - Check your blood pressure.

 - Sometimes take a urine sample to test for sugar or protein in your urine.
 If either of these is found, it could mean you have gestational diabetes or high blood pressure caused by pregnancy.